tomokinakamaru/silverchain/README.md

   .execute();       // Returns `Result`
 ```

-However, this simple implementation allows its users to write invalid SQL statements as follows:
+However, this simple implementation allows its users to write invalid SQL statements, for example:

 ```java
 new SQL().select("name").where("id = 1").execute(); // Missing `from(...)`
 ```

-Such invalid statements can be prevented by setting the return type of each method based on what the users can chain next.
+Such invalid statements can be prevented *by setting the return type of each method based on what the users can chain next*.
 In the example case, an invalid statement comes to cause a compile-time error by defining the classes/methods as follows:

 ```java
 class SQL {